11 dec 2018

 Another leader tried a new idea that has worked well.
 “We look for advocates from the long-term team to sell change.
 They are the role models that people relate to and this makes the biggest impact.”
 These were not senior management, but influencers below the middle layer.

 People are influenced by their environment more than many assume.
-“We changed the working environment, which changes behaviors, which changes the culture.”
+“We changed the working environment, which changes behaviours, which changes the culture.”

 And the way companies provide and support learning to move their existing teams forward is gaining a big focus.
 “We have changed the way we learn.
 Learning on the go through condensed courses – micro-programs, through our digital platform.”